 This is what a book says: “Though man allows God to look within his heart, this does not mean that he is capable of obeying the orchestrations and arrangements of God, nor that he has left his fate and prospects and his all under the control of God.
 Thus, regardless of the oaths you make to God or your attitude toward Him, in God’s eyes your heart is still closed to Him, for you only allow God to look upon your heart but do not permit Him to control it.
 In other words, you have not given your heart to God at all, and only speak nice-sounding words for God to hear….
 Which is to say, God has the right to observe, but He does not have the right to control.
 In the subjective consciousness of man, man does not want or intend to leave himself to the mercy of God.
 Not only has man closed himself off to God, but there are even people who think of ways to wrap up their hearts, using smooth talk and flattery to create a false impression and gain the trust of God, and concealing their true face out of sight from God.
 Their aim in not allowing God to see is to not allow God to perceive how they really are.
 They do not want to give their hearts to God, but to keep them for themselves.
 The subtext of this is that what man does and what he wants is all planned, calculated, and decided by man himself; he does not require the participation or intervention of God, much less does he need the orchestrations and arrangements of God.
 Thus, whether in regard to the commands of God, His commission, or the requirements that God makes of man, man’s decisions are based on his own intentions and interests, on his own state and circumstances at the time.
 Man always uses the knowledge and insights that he is familiar with, and his own intellect, to judge and select the path he should take, and does not allow the interference or control of God.
 This is the heart of man that God sees” (“God’s Work, God’s Disposition, and God Himself II”).

 These words are very true.
-Though we pray to God, we never really intend to leave our life under His control.
+Though we, we never really intend to leave our life under His control.
 Instead, we want to rely on our own abilities to arrange and plan for our children’s life.
 We always try to plan and decide everything by ourselves, and often expect that the course of events will conform to our thoughts and imaginations.
 However, only God can rule the fate of each and every one of us, because only He is possessed of such power and authority.
 We are just creations and have no authority or power to control the fate of ourselves or others.
 So we naturally feel distressed, worried, and lost when we don’t attain our goals after putting in a lot of effort or the results of things are not in line with our notions and imaginations.

 In fact, if we really want to entrust our difficulties to God, we must truly give our hearts to God, accept and obey His sovereignty and arrangement over our life and fate.